tagoro9/fotingo/README.md

 * `fotingo review -l mylabel -l "Another Label" -r github_user` - Submit a pull request for review.

   * _Halt if you are not in the correct branch or if the pull request already exists._
-  * Push the current branch to *github*.
+  * Push the current branch to *GitHub*.
   * Create a new pull request against master with the commit messages and a link to the issue. *Default editor will open so user can edit message.*
   * Add labels and review requests, if any, to the pull request.
   * Set issue to *In Review* and add comment with a link to the pull request.

-* `fotingo release -i <issue-id> -i <another-issue-id> <release-name>` - Creates a JIRA release and updates GitHub release
+* `fotingo release -i <issue-id> -i <another-issue-id> <release-name>` - Creates a Jira release and updates GitHub release

   * Create a Jira version with the indicated name (e.g. `release-699`)
   * Set the issues fix version to the newly created version.
   * Update the issues' status to *Done*.
-  * Create a github release pointing to the Jira release. *Default editor will open so user can edit the release notes*.
+  * Create a GitHub release pointing to the Jira release. *Default editor will open so user can edit the release notes*.

 ## Installation